 The ILIFE A4s Pro has a poor performance on low-pile carpet.
 Just like on bare floors, pet hair can cling to the brushroll and intake opening rather than getting sucked up.
 While it can pick up some large debris like sand, it struggles a lot more with small debris like baking soda.

 This vacuum has a disappointing performance on high-pile carpets.
 Pet hair sticks to the brushroll and intake opening rather than getting sucked up.
 It also struggles to pick up large debris like sand as well as finer debris like baking soda.
+Consider the Shark ION Robot 2020 if you want a comparable robot vacuum that can clean messes on this surface type a little more effectively.

 The ILIFE A4s Pro has just adequate maneuverability.
 It can get underneath couches and tables; however, it can get caught on electrical cords or stuck on tassels.
 Using its random pathing, it can clean an area well.
 It also has a 'Carpet Detect' feature that boosts its suction power on shaggy carpet.